Marty McFly: Video games

 In 1985, a Back to the Future video game loosely based on the film was released on the Commodore 64, featuring Marty as a playable character.
 Released by Electric Dreams, the game involves Marty interacting with other characters from the film and finding objects, while his progress is tracked by a photo of himself and his siblings disappearing.
 Another Back to the Future video game was released by LJN in 1989 on the Nintendo Entertainment System and features Marty running around Hill Valley to pick up clocks and avoid obstacles and enemies.
 This was followed in 1990 by Back to the Future Part II & III, a side-scrolling platform game based on the second and third films, which was also released by LJN.
 A Back to the Future Part II video game was also published in 1990 by Image Works based on the film.
 A 1991 Back to the Future Part III video game was also released for 16-bit consoles, including the ZX Spectrum, Commodore 64 and Amiga.
 In 1993, a video game titled Super Back to the Future Part II was published by Toshiba and developed by Daft for the Nintendo Super Famicom, which featured Marty as a playable character riding his hoverboard.
 In 2010, Telltale Games published Back to the Future: The Game, an episodic video game.
 Set after the film trilogy, it features the voice of A.J.
 LoCascio as Marty, the player character.
 Fox reprised his role in the crossover toys-to-life Lego video game Lego Dimensions.
 Marty also appears alongside Doc Brown in the video game, Funko Fusion.
+In the inaugural season of the seventh chapter of the online battle royale game Fortnite, Marty appears as an unlockable skin in the season’s Hollywood-themed battle pass.